bcleonard/100daysofguitar/r1-log.md

 # 100 Days Of Exercise - Log

+### Day 84: Thursday, April 12, 2018

+##Today's Progress##:  none

+**Thoughts**:  I fell off the wagon.
+I had a couple of out of town trips, the weather was bad and I got lazy.
+Time to start again.

 ### Day 83: Monday, April 02, 2018

 ##Today's Progress##:  walked Harley Quinn for over 30 minutes